 We offer design, testing and troubleshooting to meet the needs of nuclear power industry clients.
-This includes linear and non-linear finite element analysis to simulate complex thermal transients and structural responses of various components for nuclear power plants.
+This includes (thermal, stress, vibration and fatigue) finite element analysis to simulate complex thermal transients and structural responses of various components for nuclear power plants.

 Dr. William J. O’Donnell, President, co-invented the Mechanical Stress Improvement Process used to relieve stresses in welded joints subjected to stress corrosion cracking.
 The process has been applied in many nuclear power plants throughout the world.

 We have successfully served clients (major nuclear utilities, U.S. Nuclear Steam Supply System and other manufacturers) from England, Japan, Germany, France, and Spain as well as across the United States.
 A few of the components we have worked on include: